 The protein encoded by this gene functions as a regulator of G protein-coupled receptor signaling in phototransduction.
 Studies in bovine and mouse show that this gene is expressed only in the retina, and is localized in the rod outer segment membranes.
 This protein is associated with a heterotetrameric complex, specifically interacting with the regulator of G-protein signaling 9, and appears to function as the membrane anchor for the other largely soluble interacting partners.
 Mutations in this gene are associated with prolonged electroretinal response suppression (PERRS), also known as bradyopsia. [provided by RefSeq, Mar 2010]

 GeneCards Summary for RGS9BP Gene

-RGS9BP (Regulator Of G Protein Signaling 9 Binding Protein) is a Protein Coding gene.
-Diseases associated with RGS9BP include bradyopsia.
-Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
+RGS9BP (Regulator Of G-Protein Signaling 9 Binding Protein) is a Protein Coding gene.
+Diseases associated with RGS9BP include bradyopsia and retinitis pigmentosa 66.
+Among its related pathways are Signaling by GPCR and Transport to the Golgi and subsequent modification.